The old saying is very true. The kitchen really is the heart of the home – even if, in our case, it looks like we’ve been hosting one very long party.

 Luckily there are some great sources of information online to help you with your kitchen design such as Homify which cleverly combines design ideas with products, professionals and even a community forum where you can discuss your renovation plans.
 You can even search by style and popularity and create your own look book so that you can really keep up with the Jones’!

-The most important thing, I think, is to create an atmosphere where everyone is comfortable and which caters to the need of the activities you undertake the most frequently.
+The most important thing, I think, is to create an atmosphere where everyone is comfortable and which caters to the activities you undertake the most frequently.

 I love the light, airy spaciousness of this kitchen, but the rustic cosiness of the one above.
 Light, neutral colours really open out the space.